GENERATION Z - THE LARGEST COHORT IN THE HISTORY OF THE PLANET

 Financial Fitness for Families is Paramount

 Few financial institutions focus on children as this market segment has been perceived for a long time as difficult and challenging.
-Yet banks that pioneer in providing financial fitness through digital to children enjoy a wide range of benefits from creating a socially responsible reputation to greatly increasing their customer base before competitors realize the opportunity.
+Yet those that pioneer in providing financial fitness through digital to children enjoy a wide range of benefits from creating a socially responsible reputation to greatly increasing their customer base before competitors realize the opportunity.
 Children have more chances to become financially literate adults if they are exposed to appropriate financial education programs and activities from their childhood.
 This is supported by general sociology that indicates that our beliefs are baked by early teens if not before.
 Friedline and Elliott (2013) concluded that young adults who had a savings account as a child are two times more likely to have a savings account in their adulthood.